Historic Resource Survey (Scout SA)

 Download the Survey Resource Packet and the Research Resource Checklist to learn a few survey fundamentals!

 The survey identifies buildings and districts that are eligible for historic designation.
 The survey is an ongoing project.

-ScoutSA utilizes the Discovery Tool, a mobile web application that anyone with a smartphone or wireless device can access.
+ScoutSA utilizes the Discovery App, a mobile web application that anyone with a smartphone or wireless device can access.
 While OHP staff will routinely host survey days and ScoutSA meetups, the service is intended to promote data crowd sourcing that any group or individual can initiate.